kiegroup/droolsjbpm-build-bootstrap/README.md

         * Build speed.
 More repositories slow down the build.

         * Build reliability.
-A repository server that is temporary down can break builds.
+A repository server that is temporarily down can break builds.

     * Workaround to still use a great looking jar as a dependency: